We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 4.7 Style and cleaning

-The UltraMax II is a skirted one-piece that hides its trapway, ships with a SoftClose seat and CeFiONtect glaze, and uses just 1.28 GPF while still posting a strong 800 gram MaP flush.
+The UltraMax II is a skirted one-piece that hides its trapway, ships with a SoftClose seat and CeFiONtect glaze, and uses just 1.28 GPF while still posting a perfect 1,000 gram MaP flush.

 Flush TypeDouble Cyclone, 1.28 GPF